OCA/connector-magento/magentoerpconnect/doc/guides/key_questions.rst

 `account-fiscal-rule`_.

 Note that this configuration will be done
-1 time in Magento and 1 time in OpenERP.
+1 time in Magento and 1 time in Odoo.
 But once the configuration is done, that works fine.

 .. _`account-fiscal-rule`: https://github.com/OCA/account-fiscal-rule/tree/7.0